sgorgun/static-methods-compiler-errors/README.md

 ```

 5. Rebuild the solution.
-6. Open the _Error List_ view again and make sure there are no CS0117 issues anymore.
+6. Open the _Error List_ window again and make sure there are no CS0117 issues anymore.

 ## CS1501